Paying more for housing with eviction moratorium expired

 “Sometimes, you feel like you’re Scrooge, or this land baron or something,” said Cynthia Wilson.

-For the past eleven years, Wilson was a landlord, after she inherited property in Illinois.
+For the past 11 years, Wilson was a landlord, after she inherited property in Illinois.

 “I decided to lower the price because I wanted someone to like the house and the price,” said Wilson.